Keyboard shortcuts

 Non-Disruptive Impact

-13. [Dashboards] Dashboard Extension (Complete) Action: Add student performance and exam registration widgets to dashboards.
-Connect "Exam Eligibility Status", "Certification Pending List", and "Performance Overview" to backend services from Steps 11-12.
+14. [Dashboards] Dashboard Extension (Complete) Action: Add student performance and exam eligibility widgets to dashboards.
+Connect "Exam Eligibility Status", "Certification Pending List", and "Performance Overview" to backend services from Steps 12-13.

-Controllers: Extend DashboardsController with widgets for lecture performance and exam registration.
+Controllers: Extend DashboardsController with widgets for lecture performance certification status and exam eligibility.

 Non-Disruptive Impact